 Justice Dept. sues Barclays over mortgage-backed securities

-The Justice Department on Thursday sued Barclays Bank PLC and several of its U.S. affiliates over the sale of risky mortgage-backed securities.
-The civil complaint, filed in federal court in Brooklyn, New York, seeks to recover civil penalties for fraud from the British bank.
+The Justice Department has sued Barclays Bank PLC and several of its U.S. affiliates over the sale of risky mortgage-backed securities.
+The lawsuit was filed Thursday in federal court in Brooklyn, New York.

 Comments